Hue-Jhan/Satellite-Predictor-n-Tracker/README.md

 <img src="media/predict4.png" align="right" width="400">

 # 💻 Code
+This code first requires you to manually add your coordinates and the list of satellites you are interested in next to their n2yo id.
-The code is a simple menu that gives you 3 options:
+Then it prompts you to a simple menu which gives you 3 options:
 - Pick one satellite and see their current position on a map;
 - Pick one satellite and see their next visible passes over your location;
 - Take all satellites in the database and see both their position and next visible passes;